BSP Funding Opportunities

 - A brief description of the research project and an overview of the tasks that the GSR will be asked to work on (1-2 pages).

-- The name of the student who you would like to propose for the position.
-Please specify if this student is eligible for additional summer 2023 GSR funding.
+- The name of the student who you would like to propose for the position, and whether the student is eligible for additional summer GSR funding.

 Please direct any questions to Lorraine Makone at bsp@ucsd.edu.